GucciGangnam/photo-tagging-app/README.md

 ## About this project

-This is project was set by the Oding Project as the forst of 3 final full stack projects designed to showcase everythign thats been taught in the full course.
+This is project was set by the Odin Project as the first of 3 final full stack projects designed to showcase everything thats been taught in the full course.

 This is a 'Wheres Waldo' inspired web based game where users try to find characters as quickly as possible.
 Give it a try!